St Austin's Church, Wakefield

 St Austin's Church is a Roman Catholic Church building in Wakefield, England.
-It is situated where Northgate Road meets Marsh Way close to the city centre.
+It is situated near where Northgate meets Marsh Way close to the city centre.
 It was founded in 1827 by the Society of Jesus and is a Grade II listed building.

 Foundation

 In 1824, plans were put into motion by the architect Joseph Ireland creating designs for the church.
 He was previously the architect for the chapel at Houghton Hall and worked with Joseph John Scoles.
 Two years later, a Jesuit priest, Fr John George Morris SJ, came to the parish to start a mission there.
 Construction of the church began the next year and on 4 March 1828 by the Vicar Apostolic of the Northern District, Thomas Smith.

 Expansion

 Extension

 In 1852, the Catholic population had increased to such an extent that the church needed to be extended and a school built to cope with larger congregation.
 The length of the church was increased and a balcony was added.
 In 1859, foundations for the school were laid.
 In the 1860s and 1870s the local Catholic population continued to rise and the church was again extended.
 The presbytery was moved to a separate house so that the church could be extended into the previous one.
 In 1878, a lady chapel, designed by Joseph Hansom was added to St Austin's.